jesusgraterol/published-packages/README.md

 #### GUI Environment

 The [`gui-environment`](https://www.npmjs.com/package/gui-environment) package is a command-line tool that simplifies managing environment variables for your application.
-Easily set up different configurations based on your build mode (development, staging or production) for a smooth development workflow.
+Easily set up different configurations based on your build mode (`development`, `staging` or `production`) for a smooth development workflow.

 [View Source](https://github.com/jesusgraterol/gui-environment)